-Lewis also represents medical professionals charged with criminal offences.
-He recently secured the acquittal of a foreign national carer accused of theft, where counter allegations of sexual misconduct were made by his client.
-He has advised and acted for medical professionals pre-charge, including making representations on pre-charge bail.
+Lewis also represents professionals charged with criminal offences.
+He recently secured the acquittal of a foreign national carer accused of theft, where counter allegations of sexual misconduct were made by his client, and of an ex-police officer and teacher accused of threatening someone with a knife.
+He acted for an accountant accused of fraud where the majority of the prosecution allegations were withdrawn because of the exposure of major disclosure failings.
+He has advised and acted for professionals pre-charge, including making representations on pre-charge bail.

 Current and recent work:

-Lewis is currently instructed as junior counsel for one of the Respondents in the SRA proceedings against Baker McKenzie for sexual harassment by their Managing Partner in 2012, and the Firm’s Response to it.
-The hearing lasted 5 weeks, the resumption of which was undertaken by video-link during the Covid-19 pandemic.
-All Respondents deny professional misconduct.
-Lewis is acting in a number of current SRA cases, and has experience advising both before and after charges have been brought.
+Lewis was instructed as junior counsel for one of the Respondents in the SRA proceedings against Baker McKenzie for sexual harassment by their Managing Partner in 2012, and the Firm’s Response to it.
+The hearing lasted 5 weeks, the resumption of which was undertaken by video-link during the Covid-19 pandemic in one of the first cases of its kind.
+All charges against Lewis’ client were found not proved.

 Lewis acted for a nurse who’s conduct had been found at the Inquest to have amounted to neglect and caused death.
 In the regulatory proceedings, Lewis’ cross-examination of expert witnesses revealed flaws in the evidence accepted by the Coroner, resulting in the panel finding no case to answer against his client.